AIWolfSharp/AIWolf_NET/README-E.md

         * Limitation of the agent's response time for request.
       * We have GameStarter for launching the server and the agents at the same time regardless of their kind such as Java, .NET, Python, etc.
+    * 1.1.1: Modify error processing in case of null target of ContentBuilders.
+    * 1.1.2: Make AbstractRoleAssignPlayer.Name property virtual.

 ---
-This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).
+This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/v1.1.2/LICENSE).